nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### `KEYWORD`
-DESCRIPTION OF PARAMETER
-* FORMAT AND RESTRICTIONS WITH JUSTIFICATION
+Keyword used in commands such as find
+* Format: Single word consisting of any character except spaces.
-* (if applicable) For best usage, ...
+* For best usage: Use English characters only.
-* (if applicable) Valid examples (if not clear from above)

 #### `NAME`